randovania/Super-Duper-Metroid/README.md

 Kazuto wrote the More Efficient Item PLMs Hack, which is recreated in parts of this code.
 Metroid Construction and Kejardon provided a lot of documentation which I made use of.
 PHOSPHOTiDYL wrote the Skip Intro Saves hack, which is included in this program.
+Smiley and Flo wrote the Cheap Charge IPS patch.
-Total, Fusda, and Leodox were responsible for the IPS patches.
+Total, Fusda, and Leodox were responsible for most of the other IPS patches.